wp-plugins/post-status-menu-items/readme.txt

 === Plugin Name ===
 Contributors: mrwweb
-Tags: post status, admin menu, admin, administration, cms, scheduled, drafts Requires at least: unknown
+Tags: post status, admin menu, admin, administration, cms, scheduled, drafts, content management Requires at least: unknown
 Tested up to: 3.3.1
-Stable tag: 0.2
+Stable tag: 0.3

-This plugin adds all default post statuses to the "Posts" administration submenu.
+This plugin adds the post statuses—such as "Draft"—to Page, Post, and Custom Post Type admin menus.

 == Description ==

-Adds the following post statuses to the "Posts" administration submenu:

-* Drafts
-* Pending
-* Scheduled
-* Published

-This is useful for people who regularly use all or most of the post statuses.
+This plugin is most useful for people who regularly use all or most of the post statuses.
+Posts, Pages, and Custom Post Types are all supported by the plugin with options to toggle menu statuses on/off for each post type. _Posts are the only status for which the menu items are enabled by default._

+The plugin adds the following post statuses to to the Dashboard's submenus: Drafts, Pending, Scheduled, Published, Private, and Trash.
+Each post status is followed by the number of posts in that status (e.g. "Drafts (17)").
+Statuses with 0 posts are not displayed

 == Installation ==